 Students will know: (Goals) Students will be able to: (Teaching Points) BEND I: Generating Personal Narratives Goal: Writers will learn strategies for generating personal narratives and raising the level of narrative writing.
-IMPORTANT TIPS FOR SHARED WRITING: At the beginning of the unit, you should also plan time for shared writing lessons so that students can all have a common experience and begin to experiment with generating ideas for personal narratives before working independently.
-You may want to explore some of the following: Generate ideas as a class on a topic of a common area or expertise or common experiences that they have had together Select a topic to explore as a class Ex: The first day as a 5th grader Anchor in a specific setting and moment and begin to generate ideas about what was happening and how they were feelings Begin to imagine possible dialogue that might have been stated Try about this scene with partners using storytelling and then compose a moment (maybe selecting a student to be the model) as a class.
-Writers will create ideas for their personal narratives, it can help to think of turning-point moments.
+IMPORTANT TIPS FOR SHARED WRITING: Writers create ideas for their personal narratives, it can help to think of turning-point moments.
 (Session 1: Mini Lesson) Writers generate ideas by thinking of places that matter to them and the episodes that occurred in those places.
-(Session 2: Mini Lesson) Writers read great stories in order to write great stories and writers allow another author's words to spark ideas of their own.
-(Session 3: Mini Lesson) Writers write from inside the skin of the character-which in a personal narrative is oneself, at another time, in another place.
-(Session 4: Mini Lesson) Writer's sometimes pause to take stock, using a checklist to assess their own growth and set new goals.
-(Session 5: Mini Lesson)
+(Session 2: Mini Lesson) Writers read great stories in order to write great stories At the beginning of the unit, you should also plan time for shared writing lessons so that students can all have a common experience and begin to and writers allow another author's words to spark ideas of their own.
+(Session 3: Mini Lesson)